LAION-AI/Open-Assistant/README.md

 Work is organized in the [project board](https://github.com/orgs/LAION-AI/projects/3).

+**Anything that is in the `Todo` column and not assigned, is up for grabs.
+Meaning we'd be happy if anyone did those tasks.**

+If you want to work on something, assign yourself to it or write a comment that you want to work on it and what you plan to do.

 - To get started with development, if you want to work on the backend, have a look at `scripts/backend-development/README.md`.
 - If you want to work on any frontend, have a look at `scripts/frontend-development/README.md` to make a backend available.